-“IDENTI’s passive UHF RFID smart cabinet solution, which supports GS1 and unique device identification (UDI) requirements, allows staff members to remove necessary items, such as implants, from a locked cabinet and to automatically create a digital record of which items have been removed, and by whom.
+“IDENTI’s passive UHF RFID Total Sense cabinet solution, which supports GS1 and unique device identification (UDI) requirements, allows staff members to remove necessary items, such as implants, from a locked cabinet and to automatically create a digital record of which items have been removed, and by whom.
 The system not only tracks what is in the cabinet in real-time but also detects which items are due to expire first.
 The data from the system provides hospitals with a way to ensure that nothing expires, goes missing or is over-stocked”.

-Sheba Reports Cost Savings With RFID Cabinet SolutionBefore using the solution provided by IDENTI in its cath lab suite, the hospital managed its inventory manually.
+Sheba Reports Cost Savings With RFID Cabinet Solution Before using the solution provided by IDENTI in its cath lab suite, the hospital managed its inventory manually.
 That was a time-consuming process that resulted in inventory discrepancies, the hospital reports.
 “Sometimes, we had a shortage of popular sizes of implants or wires,” says Hani Hag-Yihye, Sheba’s senior nurse for Invasive Cardiology, “or, in other cases, an excess that caused us to waste money.”
-Health-care providers were also challenged with ensuring products were used before they could expire.
+This caused the healthcare provider the challenge of ensuring surplus products were used before they could expire.

-The largest installation, however, has been in the Heart Treatment and Research Center, in which 30 cabinets are now in use to manage the location and status of all implants for Sheba’s diagnostic, therapeutic and preventive cardiovascular units.
+The largest installation, however, has been in the Heart Treatment and Research Center, in which 30 cabinets are now in use to track the location and status of all implants for Sheba’s diagnostic, therapeutic and preventive cardiovascular units.
 These include intensive and intermediate cardiac care, catheterization, heart failure, electrophysiology, cardiac pacing, noninvasive cardiology, nuclear cardiology, cardiac imaging, cardiothoracic surgery, vascular surgery and cardiac rehabilitation.
 All implants are provided via consignment.

-In general, explains Or Lomnitz, IDENTI’s marketing director, cardiac catheter labs serve as some of the most complex environments in health care when it comes to managing inventory.
+“In general,” explains Or Lomnitz, IDENTI’s marketing director, “cardiac catheter labs serve as some of the most complex environments in health care when it comes to managing inventory.
 The products are critical when needed and are high in value, but each comes with an expiration date.
-“Every hospital loses a lot of money in a year due to expired items,” Lomnitz explains.
-Additionally, they tend to overstock products simply because they don’t have an accurate inventory count”.
+Every hospital loses a lot of money each year due to expired items,” Lomnitz explains, “additionally, they tend to overstock products simply because they don’t have an accurate inventory count”.